 There are tons of great communities within Seattle.
 Whether you’re single and looking for a fun new place to live, or you are looking for a wonderful place to raise a family, Washington State has a lot to offer.
-Today, we are going to be taking a look at a hidden gem just outside of Seattle, Ballard.
+Today, we are going to be taking a look at a hidden gem on the northern outskirts of the Emerald City, Ballard.

 Ballard is a wonderful area to live in the City of Seattle.
 It has tons to offer in terms of reasonable housing prices, a growing scene for food and nightlife, reputable school systems, safety, and a stable housing market, making Ballard an ideal place for just about anyone to live or move to.

 One major aspect that gives Ballard so much life is that it is actually registered as a historic district within the city.
 Since Ballard is one of the central points of Seattle’s sea-driven industry, you can find some incredible seafood restaurants along the streets of Ballard.
 If you love seafood and the ability to eat fresh fish that are caught and prepared daily, this region of Seattle is just the place for you.

 We highly recommend tying Chinook’s at Salmon Bay or Ray’s Boathouse for fresh caught fish.
 On Sunday’s, Ballard has a farmers market where you can go and pick up some local groceries and produce.

 Ballard is not only a great place for raising a family, but it also has a great community for young professionals and singles as well.
 On Ballard Avenue, you can find a fun assortment of live music venues, specialty cocktail bars, and homey neighborhood pubs.
 There are all sorts of cool spots to kick back, meet new people, and enjoy some craft drinks and excellent food.